LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} deep learning method is one of the breakthroughs which replaced the hand-tuning tasks in many problems including computer vision, speech processing, natural language processing, robotics, and many more \cite{schmidhuber2015deep}.
-In recent times, the deep Artificial Neural Networks (ANNs) have shown a tremendous performance improvement due to availability of large scale datasets as well as high end computational resources \cite{goodfellow2016deep}.
-Various types of ANN have been proposed for different type of problems such as Multilayer Perceptrons (MLP)~\cite{hornik1989multilayer} to deal with the real vector $R$-dimensional data \cite{tang2016extreme}, \cite{kim2018deepx}.
-Convolutional Neural Networks (CNN) are used to deal with the image and videos \cite{alexnet}, \cite{resnet}.
-Recurrent Neural Network (RNN) like Long-Short Term Memory (LSTM) are used for the speech and text data classification \cite{mikolov2010recurrent} and the sentiment analysis \cite{wang2016attention}, etc.
+The deep learning method is one of the breakthroughs which replaced the hand-tuning tasks in many problems including computer vision, speech processing, natural language processing, robotics, and many more \cite{schmidhuber2015deep}, \cite{garcia2017review}, \cite{voulodimos2018deep}, \cite{dubey2021decade}, \cite{dubey2022vision}.
+In recent times, the deep Artificial Neural Networks (ANNs) have shown a tremendous performance improvement due to existence of larger datasets as well as powerful computers \cite{goodfellow2016deep}.
+Various types of ANN have been proposed for several problems such as Multilayer Perceptron (MLP)~\cite{hornik1989multilayer} to deal with the real vector $R$-dimensional data \cite{kim2018deepx}.
+Convolutional Neural Networks (CNN) are used to deal with the image and videos \cite{resnet}.
+Recurrent Neural Network (RNN) like Long-Short Term Memory (LSTM) are used for the sentiment analysis \cite{wang2016attention}.
+The main aim of different type of neural networks is to transform the input data in abstract feature space.
+In order to achieve it, all the neural networks rely on a compulsory unit called the activation function~\cite{agostinelli2014learning}.
+The activation functions bring the non-linear capacity in the network to deal with the complex data \cite{dubey2022activation}.